 You can take control of your drinking habit!
 What’s the alternative?

 Please be aware that sudden withdrawal from a high alcohol consumption can be risky.
-Consult your GP first!
+Should you drinking more than a bottle of wine per day, please consult your GP first!

 I was recently talking with a young woman whose parents had both drunk themselves to death at an early age.
 Tears flowed down her cheeks as she described her wedding day and how keenly she had felt their absence.
 If only they could have seen her tears.
 If only they could have predicted them and used this knowledge to make different choices.